User Guide

 Version History

-Example Application
+Example Applications

 Why WEB4J Was Built

 WEB4J was built for one reason: other Java tools for creating a browser front end to a database are unacceptable.
 They take too long to learn, and are too difficult to work with.
 In short, they are disturbingly unproductive.
 This sentiment is very widely held.
-The attention paid recently by many Java programmers to Ruby On Rails vividly demonstrates a widespread hunger for something better.
+The attention paid by many Java programmers to Ruby On Rails vividly demonstrates a widespread hunger for something simpler.

 How WEB4J Was Built

 WEB4J was not built like most tools, because it was not built with a specific implementation technique in mind.
 Rather, it was built with specific feelings or esthetics in mind.
-The basic steps were :
+The basic steps were:

 1. build typical applications on top of the servlet and JSP APIs